-Finally and in order to satisfy \reqref{NFR03}, we need to consider authorization, which implies authentication, to allow service providers to restrict access to specific users.
-Following \cite{spath_rest_2023,saeed_security_2022,kornienko_principles_2021} the currently best practice for \gls{REST} \glspl{API} is token\footnote{A token is considered as a string that is sent with every \gls{HTTP} request to the webserver (the service in our case), most commonly in the \gls{HTTP} header.
-The token is usually specific for each user and allows the webserver to validate if the request is permitted or not, e.g. by looking up the permissions associated with the particular token in a database.} based authentication, in particular the utilization of \glspl{JWT}. \glspl{JWT}, as defined in \cite{jones_json_2015}, are special tokens that can be cryptographically validated.
-Regarding the scope of this work, \glspl{JWT} are issued by a dedicated identity provider (see Section \ref{sec_design_concept_operation_concept}) to the client software of the user.
-The signature of the token allows the service to locally\footnote{Locally means here that the token can be validated without the lookup operation mentioned in the previous footnote, which supports scalability.} check whether a request of a user should be granted or not.
+Finally, and in order to satisfy \reqref{NFR03}, we need to consider authorization, which implies authentication, to allow service providers to restrict access to specific clients.
+Following \cite{spath_rest_2023,saeed_security_2022,kornienko_principles_2021} the currently best practice for \gls{REST} \glspl{API} is token-based\footnote{A token is considered as a string that is sent with every \gls{HTTP} request to the webserver (the service in our case), most commonly in the \gls{HTTP} header.
+The token is usually specific for each client and allows the webserver to validate if the request is permitted or not, e.g. by looking up the permissions associated with the particular token in a database.} authentication, in particular the utilization of \glspl{JWT}. \glspl{JWT}, as defined in \cite{jones_json_2015}, are special tokens that can be cryptographically validated.
+Regarding the scope of this work, \glspl{JWT} are issued by a dedicated identity provider (see Section \ref{sec_design_concept_operation_concept}) to the client software.
+The signature of the token allows the service to check locally\footnote{Locally means here that the token can be validated without the lookup operation mentioned in the previous footnote, which supports scalability.} whether a request of a client should be granted or not.
 Further details about the application of \glspl{JWT} for web security are given in \cite{saeed_security_2022}.